 - Filling out a form

 If it can be completed in less than 2 minutes, it will help to keep the clutter at bay, and prevent those household chores from building up and becoming overwhelming.

 18 | Put things back in their place

 Cleaning up the house and staying on top of daily clutter will be a lot easier if you and your family get into the habit of returning things to their home.
 If you are constantly finding clutter piles are building throughout your home (i.e. kitchen table, bench-tops, front door), then take note of what these things usually are and make it your mission to find a home for them.

 For example, if paperwork continues to pile up on the bench-tops, a command centre will give you a place to store it all that is out of the way.
 If you’re always tripping over the kids’ bags, hats and shoes, you might want to set up an entryway zone where these things have their own designated spot.

 Related Post: Organised entryway ideas for a calmer start to your day

 19 | Create a morning and evening routine

-Having a set routine for both your morning and evening will not only mean less stress and ‘hectic-ness’, but will also allow you to maintain a more calm and peaceful approach to the beginning and end of your days.
+Having a set routine for both your morning and evening will not only mean less stress and ‘hectic-ness’, it will also provide a more calm and peaceful approach to the beginning and end of your day.

-My new morning routine (which I spoke about in this live video) has completely changed how I approach my day, and really increased my productivity.
-These changes include waking up early, doing 5 minutes of meditation, writing out 3 daily gratitudes and goals, saying some affirmations, doing 30 minutes of work, and 30 minutes of exercise before the kids wake up.
-I learnt this new routine from a book called The Miracle Morning by Hal Elrod, which I would highly recommend you have read of, it's so inspiring.
+My new morning routine has completely changed how I approach my day, and really increased my productivity.
+These changes include waking up early, doing 5 minutes of meditation, writing out 3 daily gratitudes and goals, and doing 30 minutes of exercise before the kids wake up.
+I learnt this new routine from a book called The Miracle Morning by Hal Elrod, which I would highly recommend.
+It is truly inspirational!

 20 | Get up a little earlier